sbm-it/apps/README.md

 You probably guessed it already - if you develop and app but do not register it in the [apps.json](https://github.com/sbm-it/apps/blob/gh-pages/app/apps.json) manifest your app is secret: only those to whom you provide the link with the hashtag identifier will be able to find it.

+#### Link back to Store ####

+The sbmApps object includes a method, sbmApps.linkStore, that will add a link to the Apps store at the top left of your app.
+All you need is to include

+		sbmApps.linkStore()

+somewhere in your own code.